redding/dk/README.md

 #### Default SSH Hosts

 You can configure a default list of hosts to use for ssh commands made in a Task.
-This will on all commands that don't specify a `:hosts` option:
+These hosts will be used on all commands that don't specify a custom `:hosts` option:

 ```ruby
 require 'dk/task'